jamirawan/dox/js-libraries/reaksi/freeCodeCamp/define-an-html-class-in-jsx.md

 ---

 layout: about
-title: Access props using `this.props`
+title: Define an HTML class in JSX
 parent: freeCodeCamp challenges
 grand_parent: React JS
 great_grand_parent: JS Libraries
-nav_order: 1
+nav_order: 16
 has_children: false
 has_toc: false

 ---
-# --description--
+# Define an HTML class in JSX

 Now that you're getting comfortable writing JSX, you may be wondering how it differs from HTML.